Assistant Professor of Strategy and Entrepreneurship and Sustainability Distinguished Fellow

 .
 She serves on the board of the Strategic Management Journal

-, which presented her outstanding SMJ editorial board member award in 2014.
+, which presented her with the outstanding editorial board member award in 2014.

 The Social Issues in Management Division of the Academy of Management gave her the best paper award in 2012.
-She was a finalist for the Haynes Prize for the Most Promising Scholar Under 40 from the Academy of International Business in 2014.The Alliance for Research on Corporate Sustainability (ARCS) honored her with annual conference outstanding paper awards in both 2014 and 2015.
+She was a finalist for the Haynes Prize for the Most Promising Scholar Under 40 from the Academy of International Business in 2014.The Alliance for Research on Corporate Sustainability (ARCS) honored her with annual conference outstanding paper awards in 2014, 2015 and 2016.

 Prior to joining UNC, Dr. Hawn taught strategy and policy at Boston University.